Divya5595/Stock-Forecast/README.md

 # Stock-Forecast
 Stock Market Prediction using Support Vector Machine

-The code LR.py is predicting Stock values using LR.
+The code LR.py is predicting Stock values using Linear Regression.
-Inorder to compare accuracy with SVM.
-Thus input data used is same for all algorithms (Company and time peroid).
+Inorder to compare accuracy with SVM, input data used is same for all algorithms (Company and time peroid).